-Sood holds a J.D. from Yale Law School, where she served as an editor of the Yale Law Journal, worked in the New Haven Legal Assistance Clinic and the Lowenstein Human Rights Law Clinic, and was awarded the Robert L. Bernstein Fellowship in International Human Rights.
+Sood holds a J.D. from Yale Law School, where she served as an editor of the Yale Law Journal, and was awarded the Robert L. Bernstein Fellowship in International Human Rights.
 She holds an A.B. summa cum laude, an M.A., and a Ph.D. in Psychology from Princeton University, where she was awarded the Howard Crosby Warren Senior Prize, the Edward E. Jones Memorial Thesis Prize, the Center for Human Values Graduate Prize Fellowship, the Laurance S. Rockefeller Graduate Prize Fellowship, and the Fellowship of Woodrow Wilson Scholars.

-Prior to entering academia, Sood served as a judicial law clerk for the Honorable Kimba M. Wood in the U.S. District Court for the Southern District of New York; worked as a litigation associate at Debevoise & Plimpton LLP; and conducted fieldwork, research, and trainings on legal mechanisms for redressing large-scale women’s rights violations in India and Kenya, as a research fellow with the Center for Reproductive Rights.
+Prior to entering academia, Sood served as a judicial law clerk for the Honorable Kimba M. Wood in the U.S. District Court for the Southern District of New York; worked as a litigation associate at Debevoise & Plimpton LLP; and conducted field research and trainings on legal mechanisms for redressing large-scale women’s rights violations in India and Kenya, as a research fellow with the International Legal Program of the Center for Reproductive Rights.
 Sood has also worked at Cleary Gottlieb Steen & Hamilton LLP in New York, the National Center for Youth Law in Oakland, and the New York County District Attorney’s Office.